sv3ndk/kafka-topic-offset-datadog/readme.md

 Keep in mind that a consumer can potentially consume from many topics, and that set of topics is not necessarily constant if the consumed topic names are specified with a regex.
 Also consumer imbalance can happen, so some partitions could be lagging due to some node overloading while others might be doing fine.

-## Do I really need this script to follow up the latest offset?
+## Do I really need this script to follow up the latest offsets?

 NO!